mgleon08/instagram-crawler/README.md

     -d, --download                   Download files
-    -a, --after DATE                 Download files after this date (YYYYMMDD) -l, --log                        Generate a log file in the current directory -v, --version                    Show the instagram-crawler version
+    -a, --after DATE                 Download files after this date (YYYYMMDD) -l, --log                        Generate a log file in the current directory -p, --proxy HOSTNAME             Specify hostname of your proxy server (port: 8080) -v, --version                    Show the instagram-crawler version
     -h, --help                       Show this message
 ```